watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 # Language Model Summarization starter kit

-This starter kit uses a generative language model to summarize the interaction between an assistant and a user via the Watson Assistant [session_history variable](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-publish-overview#publish-overview-environment-settings-session-history).
+This starter kit uses a generative language model to summarize the interaction between an assistant and a user via the IBM watsonx Assistant [session_history variable](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-publish-overview#publish-overview-environment-settings-session-history).
 The assistant includes the AI-generated summary when it escalates to a human agent.
 A summary of session history can enable a customer service agent who enters a chat session to have an overview of what has been said in the chat so far without having to read an entire transcript.

-This starter kit includes examples of how to configure different language models with Watson Assistant for summarization.
+This starter kit includes examples of how to configure different language models with IBM watsonx Assistant for summarization.

 1. The first example shows how to use [watsonx for summarization](#example-1-watsonx)
 1. The second example shows how to use [OpenAI for summarization](#example-2-openai)

 ## Prerequisites

-This starter kit requires that you use the [new Watson Assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).
+This starter kit requires that you use the [new IBM watsonx Assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).

 Create a new, empty assistant that you can use to test this starter kit.
 For more information, see [Adding more assistants](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-assistant-add).